Caviar is clearly the star of the show on any restaurant menu and takes center stage when introduced among guests at home or as gourmet gifts.

 That’s why very traditional caviar setups are no-frills affairs, relying on just a few scoops of ice and minimal garnishes that have little to no impact on the flavor of the pearls.

 Not much of a wine expert?
 Ask for a dry white or sparkling wine at the store, and you can’t go wrong with whatever you find.
-Just remember to keep it cold.
+Just remember to keep it cold in the refrigerator until it's time to serve.

-If you want to replicate the classic caviar setup to the letter, serve up some ice-cold Russian vodka and take tiny sips in between scoops.
+If you want to replicate the classic Russian style caviar setup to the letter, serve up some ice-cold vodka and take tiny sips in between scoops.
 The chilled, neutral spirit is meant to cleanse the palate to perfection and give you the best impression of the caviar.

-Finally, you must avoid using metal instruments of any kind when serving caviar, as this will impart an unpleasant metallic taste to the fish eggs and may even ruin your implements due to a fast oxidation process.
+Finally, the most important rule of caviar is that you must avoid using metal instruments of any kind when serving caviar, as this will impart an unpleasant metallic taste to the fish eggs and may even ruin your implements due to a fast oxidation process.

 Are you eager to experience the world of caviar but not very interested in eating ice-cold sturgeon roe off a spoon with absolutely nothing else to support the flavor?
 We understand, and there are a ton of great entry-level garnishes to ease you into things.